shaygitub/ShminiFilter/README.md

      waits for the next update

   # TODO list:
-  1) implement the handlers for the capabilities i mentioned that are not implemented + implement more capabilities i still did not think of
+  1) Implement more capabilities i still did not think of
-  2) implement the update backup system for SET_INFORMATION/WRITE (not only for deleting files)

   # Installation process:
   1) extract the project files